teezily/t4b_slate/source/includes/_webhooks.md

 event.uuid | String | UUID of the event.
-event.object_id | String | ID of the event's object being sent over. event.object_type | String | the type event's object type being sent over. event.action | String | The name of the event.
-This matches the list of events in the settings. event.message | String | Human readable message of event. event.timestamp | String | When the event occured. data | String | The latest data of the object.
+event.object_id | String | ID of the event's object being sent over. event.object_type | String | the type event's object type being sent over. event.action | String | The name of the event. event.message | String | Human readable message of event. event.timestamp | String | When the event occured. data | String | The latest data of the object.
 This data matches the same format as the `GET` requests.